 Your care plan

-Here are links to the downloadable care plans (link) which can help you manage your asthma.
+Here are links to the downloadable care plans to help you manage your asthma.

 There are lots of different types of inhalers, this video shows the various inhalers you may use and the environmental impact to be considered.